brendonosorio/Osorio_et_al_2023_parasite/README.md

 ## Directions for use

-To use this GitHub repository from a Command-line interface, simply `git-clone` this repository, `cd` into the repository folder  and use the `Rscript` function on the `script.R` file to run the full data analysis used for the paper.
+To use this GitHub repository from the terminal interface, simply `git clone` this repository, `cd` into the repository folder  and use the `Rscript` function on the `script.R` file to run the full data analysis used for the paper.
 Alternatively, if using `Rstudio` this GitHub repository can be added using: `File -> New Project -> Version Control -> Git` and then add [https://github.com/brendonosorio/Osorio_et_al_2023](https://github.com/brendonosorio/Osorio_et_al_2023) in the Repository URL.

 **IMPORTANT**